 What were some of your inspirations for the sets for Cinderella?

-An aesthetic is something that is hard to put into words… I think for the principal characters I was interested in grounding them in the real world, or at least a believable Victorian-type world.
-We were very keen that they should seem like real three dimensional characters.
+An aesthetic is something that is hard to put into words.
+I think for the principal characters I was interested in grounding them in the real world, or at least a believable Victorian-type world.
+We were very keen that they should seem like real, three-dimensional characters.
 But there was also a pull from the opposite direction, a dark mythical Grimm Brothers world.

 What was it like working with Christopher Wheeldon?

 This was my first time working with Chris.
 We almost worked together on an opera I was designing for the Met a few years ago, and I am glad he remembered me and asked me to design Cinderella.
 He was great to work with, although next time I won’t believe him when he tells me certain characters won’t really dance!
 I know now that EVERYONE will dance.
 I am looking forward to the next chance I have to collaborate with him.
-This project was a massive education for me and Chris was a great tutor.
+This project was a massive learning opportunity for me, and Chris was a great tutor.

 Basil is a truly great artist.
-I have known him as a friend for a long time, but recently we joined forces on the Addams Family musical.
-We worked pretty closely on Cinderella.
-Basil joined the process much later than me.
+I have known him as a friend for a long time, but recently we joined forces on The Addams Family musical.
+We worked pretty closely on Cinderella, but Basil joined the process much later than me.
 I had designed a basic look for the tree, and made the masks for the transformation scene, but left details open for Basil’s input.
 He led a workshop with Chris in San Francisco last summer where he used basic materials and put together the carriage scene.
 He came back to me with a detailed design idea which I then drew out.
 Basil also brought along Daniel Brodie, the projection designer, with whom he has had a long creative relationship, and between them they enhanced the tree through movement and projection.

-Cinderella is a co-production with Dutch National Ballet — what was it like creating the sets for two different companies and theaters?
+Cinderella is a co-production with Dutch National Ballet.
+What was it like creating the sets for two different companies and theaters?

 What elements are important to remember when creating designs?

 I think each design is unique, as each production and art form comes with its individual challenges.
 However, it’s always important to remember that you are part of a team telling a story together.
 I think its good to be brave, and it’s important to be awake and attentive.
-Sometimes inspiration can come through something going wrong, or in the most surprising moment.
+Sometimes inspiration can come through something going wrong or in the most surprising moment.
 The world is a great collaborator if you are open enough to listen to it.

 How do you feel seeing your designs up on stage that very first time?

-Finally, why should SF audiences come see Cinderella?
+Finally, why should audiences come see Cinderella?

-Christopher is the most exceptional choreographer of his generation, and he knows how to tell a story as well as create beautiful dance and movement.
+Chris is the most exceptional choreographer of his generation, and he knows how to tell a story as well as create beautiful dance and movement.
 This Cinderella is unlike any that have come before, and should not be missed.
 And yes, I also think it looks beautiful!